 In the fall of 2015 the USG Academics Committee met with the Faculty Committee on Examinations and Standing to discuss the possibility of allowing students to rescind a P/D/F decision.
 The result of those discussions was the following amendment to the current P/D/F policy:

 What does this mean in practice?
 The committee recognizes that a student’s academic plans may change over time, and it does not want a student to be prevented from pursuing a course of study simply because a course was taken PDF early in a student’s career.
-For example, a first year student initially thinking about majoring in molecular biology might take MAT 103 and then decide to PDF the course after changing her mind about majoring in science; however, on discovering a passion for Neuroscience in sophomore year, she realizes that she will need that math class as a prerequisite, and the department will only accept a letter grade.
-That student may petition her director of studies to rescind the PDF for MAT 103 and thus meet the prerequisites for Neuroscience.
+For example, a first-year student initially thinking about majoring in molecular biology might take MAT 103 and then decide to PDF the course after changing their mind about majoring in science; however, on discovering a passion for Neuroscience in sophomore year, they realize that they will need that math class as a prerequisite, and the department will only accept a letter grade.
+That student may petition her assistant dean to rescind the PDF for MAT 103 and thus meet the prerequisites for Neuroscience.
 The exception is not intended to allow students to rescind a PDF because they have earned a better than expected grade in a course, even if that course is in their department of concentration.

 A similar logic applies to students entering certificate programs.
 The PDF may be rescinded only if a graded version of a course taken earlier is required for entry into the certificate program.